 Many organisations prefer to wait until the new employee’s first day of work before starting any orientation and onboarding.
 However, there will often be a delay of many days, weeks, or even months from a new hire receiving their job offer and starting their new job.

-This period of delay can offer a great opportunity for you to build excitement with new recruits, help them feel welcome and initiate the steady stream of information they will need to get up to speed quickly.
+This period of delay can offer a great opportunity for you to build excitement with new recruits, create a great employee experience from the off, and help them feel welcome and initiate the steady stream of information they will need to get up to speed quickly.

 Develop some great hiring and welcome practices